Friday 4 August 2017

 Garden City, Mega City: Strategies for the Twenty-First Century Sustainable City

-Presented by Richard Hassell, Co-founding Director, WOHA
+Richard Hassell, Co-founding Director, WOHA

 The twenty-first century promises to be very different to the twentieth century: we face global warming, unprecedented population growth, and limited space and natural resources.
 So why are cities being planned using components that were developed in postwar Europe and America?
 WOHA director Richard Hassell will speak about the trajectory that WOHA’s residential projects have taken, exploring climactically appropriate designs, skyrise greenery and holistic designs that not only focus on the environment but also build and foster communities.
 Hassell will share his ideas on what the designers of hyper-dense cities in the twenty-first century could and should be doing – and the role that housing has to play – to make them great places to live.